Yarroudh/segment-lidar/paper/paper.md

 # Summary

 `Segment-Lidar` is a Python package for automatic unsupervised segmentation of aerial LiDAR data.
-It proposes an image-based approach for segmenting aerial point clouds using `Segment-Anthing Model (SAM)` package from [Meta AI](https://github.com/facebookresearch).
+It proposes an image-based approach for segmenting aerial point clouds using `Segment-Anything Model (SAM)` package from [Meta AI](https://github.com/facebookresearch).

 The API provides functions and classes to define the segmentation model and its parameters, and also to handle transformation between 3D point clouds and images.
 The package also relies on another dependency that make use of `SAM`, which is `Segment-Geospatial` package from [Open Geospatial Solutions](https://github.com/opengeos) for segmenting geospatial data.
 It also makes use of `Grounding DINO` from [The International Digital Economy Academy Research (IDEA-Research)](https://github.com/IDEA-Research) to detect and segment the 3D point cloud with text prompts.